City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ### Note about production

 When deploying application to production, the setup endpoint should initially be open, and after creating an admin youth worker, it should be closed.
+If you use Entra ID, this is not needed.

 ## Creating youth clubs